Moosdijk/Sovol-SV04-BTT-Octopus-1.1-upgrade/README.md

 The goal is to reuse the SV04 ribbon cables.
 For the labels:
-Let toolhead = toolhead A
+Left toolhead = toolhead A
 Right toolhead = toolhead B

 The ribbon cables come in colors starting from black and ending in brown.